Today's Bible Reading: Revelation 20

 Reflecting and Thinking

-The heavenly visions continue in this chapter.
-While the vantage point is heaven, some of the scenes seem to reference earthly events.
-The certainty of victory has been proclaimed, despite the fact that Satan is still active on the earth.
-God's people are protected, and the doom of evil is certain.
+The heavenly visions continue in today's chapter.
+While the vantage point is heaven, some of the scenes seem to refer to earthly events.
+The certainty of victory has already been proclaimed, despite the fact that Satan is still active on the earth.
+God's people are protected and the destruction of evil is certain.

-Today's text is of the sixth vision-the ultimate judgment of evil and the ultimate rescue of those whose names are written in the book of life.
+Today's text includes the sixth vision -- the ultimate judgment of evil and the ultimate rescue of those whose names are written in the book of life.
 God's purpose is secure!

 What is the purpose of today's text in the larger scheme of Rev. 19-20?
-What do you think of the yesterday's summary of the visions [Jesus the conqueror, a "supper call," the beastly opponents gathered and conquered, the temporary binding or inactivity of Satan, saints and martyrs in heaven, an all-inclusive judgment on God's enemies (including Satan and his future activity), and the future blessings of the new heaven and new earth]?
-How do these seven visions provide a summary of the prophecy of the second scroll and the judgment against Rome and all future opponents?
+What do you think of the summary of the visions: Jesus the conqueror, a "supper call," the beastly opponents gathered and conquered, the temporary binding and inactivity of Satan, saints and martyrs in heaven, an all-inclusive judgment on God's enemies (including Satan and his future activity), and the future blessings of the new heaven and new earth?
+How do these seven concepts provide a summary of the prophecy of the second scroll and the judgment against Rome and all future opponents?

 Heavenly Father, we are relieved that you are working out your way, capable of restraining and opposing Satan's work as needed for your purposes, protecting your people, securing our ultimate presence and fellowship with you.
 Thank you for making our rescue possible, in the name of the resurrected Christ, Amen.